Emerging Leader Awards │ Frequently Asked Questions

-A: Award finalists will be invited to an in-person Scientific Advisory Committee review on Friday, October 26th in New York City.
+A: Award finalists will be invited to an in-person Scientific Advisory Committee review on a fall 2019 date to be determined in New York City.
 Awardees will be notified via phone the following week.

 Q: I am an eligible PI who will be starting with a new institution in November of this year.
 If I am selected as an applicant in October, will the award transfer with me or stay with my current institution?

 A: The Emerging Leader Awards are intended to support people, not projects.
 Therefore, your award will transfer with you to your new institution.

 Still have questions?
 Email us: grants [at] themarkfoundation.org